 The new, modern Terminal 2, officially referred to as Queen’s Terminal serves all Star Alliance members (amongst them Air Canada, Aegean Airlines, Lufthansa, Scandinavian Airlines, Turkish Airlines, United Airlines and more), as well as Aer Lingus, Germanwings and Little Red (domestic operations of Virgin Atlantic).

-Car rental desks at Terminal 2 of London Heathrow Airport are located of the arrivals hall on Level 1 - see map.
+Car rental desks at LRH Terminal 2 are located of the arrivals hall on Level 1 - see map.